 Each new funding opportunity will require certain levels of information, but the core aspect of the site is to develop relationships and foster a collaboration culture.
 This in turn will help identify emerging research themes and opportunities, which will also be funded.

-This is the first of three funding rounds that will feature on Necessity over the next 12 months.
-Our hope in creating these opportunities is:
+Below are details of the second of three funding rounds that will feature on Necessity before the summer.
+Our hope in creating these opportunities is three-fold: